How to Export File to CSV in C#

 End Sub

-The aforementioned code-CSV example will export an array to an Excel file.
+The aforementioned code example will export an array to an Excel file.
 Column heads are created once an array has been constructed.
 The rows are added one at a time when the first column is established.
 The WorkBook

 object is created once the data has been added to the array string.
 You can add data to an Excel sheet using the WorkBook